Soronie/Carduo/README.md

 **Updates:**

-- As of April 2018, I've redesigned the app using React components.
+- As of April 2018, I've redesigned the app using React components for greater extensibility and maintainability.
 More updates will be made as I continue learning React, Redux, Webpack, etc.

 Link to play: http://carduo.herokuapp.com/